 Cinco de Mayo food

 Last but not least, it wouldn’t be a proper Mexican celebration without options for ample feasting!
-Several local food and beverage stands line the waterfront, serving up churros, fried bananas and dozens of other Mexican snacks and entrees.
-Beer and tequila drinks are also available for adults, and with many options for public transportation, you can feel free to safely indulge.
+Over twenty local food and beverage stands line the waterfront, serving up churros, fried bananas and dozens of other Mexican snacks and entrees.
+Beer and tequila drinks are also available for adults, along with an upgraded, premier tequila tasting experience for those seeking deeper educational and cultural understanding of the spirit.
+And with many options for public transportation, you can feel free to safely indulge.